 firstname.lastname@example.org to schedule a time to have your vehicles tagged.

-There is a non-refundable $50 fee for each vehicle tagged.
-This consists of a $5 Decal Fee, $25 AVI Transponder Tag Fee, and a $20 Commercial Vehicle Registration Fee.
-These charges will be added to your AVI account once the vehicle(s) get tagged.
+A non-refundable $50 application fee is required for new operators, plus a $50 registration fee for each vehicle tagged.
+The registration fee consists of a $5 Decal Fee, $25 AVI Transponder Tag Fee, and a $20 Commercial Vehicle Registration Fee.
+These charges will be added to your AVI account once the vehicle(s) are tagged.

 All vehicles must be tagged prior to beginning operations at the airport.
 Operators who are found to have tampered with this equipment in any way are subject to penalties as laid out in the Commercial Ground Transportation Policy.

 Make sure that you follow these steps exactly to prevent process delays.
 Also, be patient.
 The typical time to complete a new permit is at least 30 days from the date all documents are received.